mage-tearz/evenfall-issues/README.md

 If we ask you to provide more information, do your best to provide it.

 This is not a suggestions page.
 Redirect yourself to the Discord forum.

+## Creating an Issue
+Go to the 'Issues' tab in the top row, and click New Issue.
+Note down all the required information, then post it.